-Current account deficit in 2018 was 11 billion USD (was 77,09 in 2011) corresponding to almost 10% of GNP.
-In 2018, foreign trade deficit was 55,3 billion USD (was 71,6 in 2010) lowering 19% compared to the previous year.
+Current account deficit in 2020 was 24,6 billion USD (was 77,09 in 2011) corresponding to almost 10% of GNP.
+In 2020, foreign trade deficit was 50 billion USD (was 71,6 in 2010).
 Thus, the main factor in the rise of the current account deficit was the increase in imports and deteriorating trade balance.
 Growing economy activity fuelled imports through capital and intermediate goods imports.
 Exports were also strong however they increased at a lower pace compared to imports.
-Tourism revenues helped compensating by generating a revenue over 35 billion USD in 2018.
-In the capital and financial accounts, 16.8 billion USD inflow was recorded.
+Tourism revenues helped compensating by generating a revenue of 34,5 billion USD in 2019, but it deterioted in 2020 and 2021 due to Covid-19 pandemic around the globe.
+In the capital and financial accounts of 2018, 16.8 billion USD inflow was recorded.
 FDI (Foreign Direct Investment) in 2016 was recorded as 12 billion USD against the 9 billion USD in 2010.
 Current account deficit was financed mainly by portfolio investments amounting to 13,9 billion USD.

-Main economic indicators in Turkey have been recovering and stability has been achieved in many areas especially in the last two years.
+Main economic indicators in Turkey have been recovering and stability has been achieved in many areas especially in the last two years before the pandemic of 2020.
 Structural reforms within the framework of the IMF program, EU Harmonization Laws and sector regulations along with improvements in the investment environment have provided a more favorable business environment.
 The new Turkish Lira (6 zeros removed) has been launched as of the beginning of 2005.
 This brought further contribute to the monetary stability.

 As a consequence of the Customs Union with the EU (European Union) since 1995 and the ongoing EU pre-accession process, the economic legislative environment is in progressive alignment with the main policies and standards of the EU.
 As of May 2013 Turkey is no longer in debt with the IMF (International Monetary Fund) and has no Stand-by Agreement.

 The resolute implementation of the economic program not only heals the short-term imbalances in the economy, but also rapidly improves the business environment via constructing a sound premise for sustainable growth.
 Turkish economy has recorded a very high growth rate until 2014 with GNP increasing 8,5% and GDP 8.9%, then in 2015 it was by 4%, and 0,9% in 2019.
-Per capita GNP has increased from 3,383 USD in 2003 to 9,127 USD in 2019, reaching its highest in 2010 with 15.079 USD.
-The PPP (Purchasing Power Parity) of Turkey as of 2018 is 67, or 27,550 USD per person.
+Per capita GNP has increased from 3,383 USD in 2003 to 8,599 USD in 2020, reaching its highest in 2010 with 15.079 USD.
+The PPP (Purchasing Power Parity) of Turkey in 2018 was 67, or 27,550 USD per person.
 As a member of the G-20, Turkey became the third-fastest-growing country after China and Argentina.

 GNP: 460 billion Euro (PPP) (+ by far the highest volume of unregistered economy among the OECD countries)